Who We Are

 After the Extreme Makeover project, Todd and Mark Peterson from KXLY decided to continue giving back to the community and started Extreme Team.
 Extreme Team helped deserving families and non-profits with makeover projects over the next two years.
 After 24 episodes and the recession hitting hard, Todd resigned from the Extreme Team and moved his family to Arizona.
 In 2014, Todd moved back to Spokane, Washington with his youngest son to start a new chapter in life.
 By 2015, Todd and Jack Kestell restarted Sullivan Homes and are rebuilding it, one house at a time.

-Monty "Jack" Kestell
+Monte "Jack" Kestell

 Jack is a Spokane, Washington resident and attended Gonzaga Prep.
 After graduating from Ferris H.S., Jack obtained his real estate license within 2 weeks of his 18th birthday and started work for his father's real estate company, "Kestell Company".